Zenat0r/hexacore/README.md

 ```

 ### Model
-You can use Hexacore to persist data with a mysql database.
+You can use Hexacore to persist data.
+By default it uses mysql database.

 You can configure the database name and access in the configuration file
 `App/config/database.json`